 Story about the cheated giants

 On their way they met a cobbler.
-Giants did not know the surroundings and were not sure whether they are heading where they need – thus they asked a cobbler for correct way.
+Giants did not know the surroundings and were not sure whether they are heading where they need – thus they asked a cobbler for the correct way.
 Cobbler pointed in the right direction.
 "And how far should we go?" – giantess asked – she was tired already.

 Thus formed Barclodiad y Gawres – what in Welsh means "Giantess apronful".